Project: Paisley for UK City of Culture 2021

 As I only had 2 weeks, I had to think fast, while working on another project, Brick Wonders and trying to squeeze in some school work too…!
 I settled on an ‘Oscars’ style ‘and the nominees are’ montage, then featuring short clips from each film.

-As of the 21th of October, the film was featured in the New York Post, Mashable and Buzzfeed, and then gained 1,000,000 views in 1 week!
+The film was featured in the New York Post, Mashable and Buzzfeed and then gained 1,000,000 views in 1 week!
 Brick Flicks the book is available to purchase now!

 Project: Disaster Island – British Red Cross